Keycapsss/keycapsss-help-site/buildguide_en.md

 For other ways to mount your Pro Micros, look at [the crkbd build guide.](https://nicedoc.io/foostan/crkbd/blob/master/corne-classic/doc/buildguide_en.md#using-pin-sockets)

-Before you ask: The Procedure is absolutely identical for the Elite-C.
+The Procedure is absolutely identical for Pro Micro clones like Puchi-C, Elite-C, or similar.

-### Some tips for installing the OLED on the socket

-- if you soldered the socket for the OLED, remove the black plastic thingy that's part of the header installed in the OLED.
-The you'll be able to shorten it's legs with your pliers and put them into the socket, resulting into a way more low profile OLED.
-- If you do not have sockets installed, you can add height to the oled, by removing pins out of headers, and putting the empty black plastics part onto the headers of the OLED.

-> Add image here: "Soldered 4pin socket for Oled"

-## Solder the rotary encoder
+## Solder the rotary encoder (optionally)

 Soldering the rotary encoder is as simple as any other component.
 Put the encoder from the front into the holes on the PCB, just below the screen, and solder it from the back.

 **Tip** Depending on your case you should first try and bend the rotary encoder legs a bit before soldering it in.
 The legs can prevent your case from closing completely, as it will rest on the protruding legs.
 Bending the pins so that they are flush with the encoder helps here. (you can also just clip them off)

-**For your information.** The top **two** legs serve as a simple connection that is closed by the rotary encoders tactile press.
+> The top **two** legs serve as a simple connection that is closed by the rotary encoders tactile press.
 It's connected to the pins a switch would be connected to, if there were on in the place of the rotary encoder.
 Therefore, in your firmware the rotary encoder will serve, among other things, as a switch in the matrix.
 The lower three pins do the actual rotary-encoding part

 ### You have reached a checkpoint